premradhakrishnan/premradhakrishnan.github.io/about.md

 ---
-layout: page
+layout: post
 permalink: /about/index.html
 title: Hello World
 description: It took me a while to really appreciate the simple "Hello World" text.
 tags: [about, Prem]
+image:
+  feature: soft-trees.jpg
 ---

 Everyone is time poor.
-So my aim for this blog is to always keeps things as succint as possible and hence the bullets below.
+So my aim for this blog is to always keeps things as succinct as possible and hence the bullets below.

 ### Who am I
 * Husband, dad, brother, son, friend.